mayjspencer/Architecture-notes/chapter4.md

 The datapath elements work together to fetch, decode, execute, and write back data as part of the instruction execution process.

 ### What we need
-The first element we need: a memory unit to store the instructions of a program and supply instructions given an address.
+The first element we need is a memory unit to store the instructions of a program and supply instructions given an address.

 The program counter (PC), is a register that holds the address of the current instruction.